UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Prevent Christmas tree fires by keeping the stand full of water daily and positioning the tree at least three feet from any heat sources.

 A dry Christmas tree is essentially a large pile of kindling sitting in your living room.
 If you choose a real tree, keeping the stand filled with water is the single most effective way to prevent a devastating fire.
 A well-watered tree is difficult to ignite, but a dry one can be consumed by flames in seconds.
+You need to follow actionable daily watering steps: check the base every morning and evening, ensuring the water level always covers the cut end of the trunk.
+Fresh trees can drink up to a gallon of water in the first 24 hours alone.

 Practice Kitchen Safety During Feasts